kubastomus/F1powerApp/README.md

 - ☑️Local implementation of the docker image and creating a repository on Docker Hub
 - ☑️Starting docker image on serwer MIKR.US
 - ☑️Automating Github commits in Docker Hub
-- ⬜️Fixing an SDK bug, making a contribution to the author or another clone of the solution
+- ☑️Fixing an SDK bug, making a contribution to the author or another clone of the solution
 - ⬜️Implementation of new views, e.g. charts or others
 - ⬜️Expanding the admin options